Crace

 Population growth drivers in Crace are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of the suburb of Crace as of Feb 2026 is around 4779.
-This reflects a decrease of 21 people since the 2021 Census, which reported a population of 4800 people.
-The change was inferred from the resident population of 4779 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 2896 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Crace has demonstrated resilient growth patterns with a compound annual growth rate of 4.5%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by natural growth that contributed approximately 59% of overall population gains during recent periods.
+The population of the suburb of Crace is estimated at around 4,821 as of May 2026.
+This reflects an increase of 21 people since the 2021 Census, which reported a population of 4,800 people.
+The change was inferred from AreaSearch's estimate of the resident population following their examination of the latest ERP data release by the ABS in June 2025 and address validation since the Census date.
+This level of population results in a density ratio of 2,921 persons per square kilometer, placing Crace in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Crace has demonstrated resilient growth patterns with a compound annual growth rate of 2.0%, outpacing the national average.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 59.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with a base year of 2022, are adopted.
-Looking at population projections moving forward, lower quartile growth of statistical areas analysed by AreaSearch is anticipated, with the suburb expected to expand by 194 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
+Future population trends anticipate lower quartile growth of statistical areas across the nation, with the suburb expected to grow by 148 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.1% in total over the 16 years.

 Frequently Asked Questions - Population